ruthwika/temparature-monitor/README.md

-#CODING EXERCISE - JavaScript/SPA
+EXERCISE - JavaScript/SPA

 ##Evaluation Guidelines

-Using this plunker project as seed, Build a Temperature Monitor Single Page Application (SPA) using Angular and test your the aplication code using Jasmine.
+Build a Temperature Monitor Single Page Application (SPA) using Angular and test your the aplication code using Jasmine.

 **User Story #1**
 As an anonymous end user, I want to be able to enter any number of temperture records by entering a value and then clicking on the "Add" button.